moodlehq/asero/README.md

 ## License

 This project is licensed under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for more information.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.

+## Code of Conduct

+Please note that this project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you agree to uphold this code.

 ----
 © 2025 Moodle Research Team